 the CIMIS website.

 Our nursery was involved in a statewide project organized by the University of California Cooperative Extension and the California Department of Water Resources.
 This project sought to determine the irrigation needs of ornamental plants and make recomendations for irrigation practices for many areas of our state.
 This project, called Water Use Classification of Landscape Species (WUCOLS,) categorizes the most commonly used ornamental plants, assigning a relative value to the irrigation required for each plant.
-In late 2014, 22 years after the first WUCOLS study, WUCOLS I was published and 15 years after the last edition, WUCOLS STUDY III, the new online version WUCOLS IV is now available on the University of California Division of Agriculture and Natural Resources Website.
+The first study WUCOLS I was published in 1992 and WUCOLS STUDY III in the year 2000.
+The newest online version WUCOLS IV is now available on the University of California Division of Agriculture and Natural Resources Website.